andrewkelly937/blog/README.md

 * Deployment instructions

-* ...making a change to the readme
+* ...making two changes to the README